Silicon Valley Bank: Offer made for UK arm of failed US lender

 As a clearing bank, the Bank of London does not lend and holds all of its deposits with the Bank of England.

-Group chief executive Anthony Watson said: "Silicon Valley Bank cannot be allowed to fail given the vital community it serves.
+Bank of London boss Anthony Watson said: "Silicon Valley Bank cannot be allowed to fail given the vital community it serves.

 "This is a unique opportunity to ensure the UK has a more diversified banking sector, whilst allowing continuity of service to SVB's UK client base."